-- .a inform the Individual of their right to request a Fitness to Practise Panel to review the interim restriction or undertaking under Regulation E324 below: - .b inform the Individual of their right of appeal under Regulation E328 below.
+- .a inform the Individual of their right to request a Fitness to Practise Panel to review the interim restriction or undertaking under Regulation E324 below; - .b inform the Individual of their right of appeal under Regulation E328 below.

-The Chair of the Panel shall record, in writing, the decision of the Panel, together the reasons and the terms of any direction made, interim restriction imposed or undertakings accepted.
+The Chair of the Panel shall record, in writing, the decision of the Panel, together with its reasons and the terms of any direction made, interim restriction imposed or undertakings accepted.

-Regulation E318 - Full Hearings before a Fitness to Practise Pane Regulations
+Regulation E318 - Full Hearings before a Fitness to Practise Panel

-As soon as reasonably practicable after receipt of arches to precipite of a Medical Examiner or, where no report has been prepared, the Commissioner considers that the case is ready for varing, by Chair of the Panel shall send a notice in writing of hearing to the Individual which shall:
+As soon as reasonably practicable after receipt of any report prepared by a Medical Examiner or, where no report has been prepared, the Commissioner considers that the case is ready for hearing, the Chair of the Panel shall send a notice in writing of hearing to the Individual which shall:

-- .1 contain a summary of the case and a top of the report, where applicable; - .2 inform the Individual of the time and the of the full hearing; - .3 inform the Individual of the right and be represented at the hearing, and to produce evidence at the hearing, in accordance with Regulations E335.2 and .3 be - .4 inform the Individual of the Pa el's powers at a full hearing under Regulations E319 to E321 below; and, - .5 inform the Individual of their right to appeal under Regulation E328 below.
+- .1 contain a summary of the case and a copy of the report, where applicable; - .2 inform the Individual of the time and date of the full hearing; - .3 inform the Individual of their right to attend and be represented at the hearing, and to produce evidence at the hearing, in accordance with Regulations E335.2 and .3 below; - .4 inform the Individual of the Panel's powers at a full hearing under Regulations E319 to E321 below; and, - .5 inform the Individual of their right to appeal under Regulation E328 below.